kfl/adventofcode_2023/notes.md

 algorithm, but without a better heuristic than Manhattan distance, it's not an improvement to use A*.

+Added an alternative way to compute the states of the search space, this brings the time below 1s.

 Day 18: Lavaduct Lagoon
 -----------------------